Hammerhead8/Filters/README.md

 This allows the tranfer function of common filter classes to be calculated much faster than could be done by hand and without the need to consult tables.

-The results can be easily verified by plotting the frequency response of the transfer function.
+The results can be easily verified by plotting the frequency response of the transfer function or checking tables.

 This library came about after taking a university class on analog signal processing and not wanting to have to look up transfer function coefficients in tables.
 It started as a simple program to calculate the pole locations of Butterworth filters which expanded to calculating the transfer function.
 From there it has expanded to include Chebyshev and Inverse Chebyshev filters.

+The reference for this project is *Design of Analog Filters, 2nd Edition* by Rolf Schaumann, Haiqiao Xiao, and Mac E. Van Valkenburg.
+The class variable names are made to match the syntax in this book.

 # Features
 * Supports arbitrary filter order